 When work or duration values are recalculated, if the resources are removed, these values will not return to the original values.

-Generic resources will use the default standard calendar to schedule the work unless another calendar has been assigned to the resource.
-When a human resource is assigned the task will most likely increase in length (accept for Fixed duration tasks) to accommodate the availability calendar of the resource.
-This might result in an increased scheduled project finish date.
+Generic resources will use the default standard calendar to schedule work, unless another calendar has been assigned to the resource.
+When a human resource is assigned, the task will most likely increase in length (except for Fixed duration tasks) to accommodate the availability calendar of the resource.
+This might result in an later scheduled project finish date.

 When assigning resources to a task using a task calendar, make sure that the option to “ignore the resource calendars” is checked.
 If this is not checked, the task will appear that the resources are assigned but the work values will be zero.

 Fixed duration tasks are tied to dates.
-When an assignment is created the resource must have availability between the dates of the task.
+When an assignment is created, the resource must have availability between the dates of the task.
 It is always a good idea to check the assigned work for the assignment.
 If the resource becomes unavailable after the assignment is made, the task length will change to accommodate the assignment.

 Manual v.
 Automatic scheduling task modes will return different assignment results.
 Switching from one mode to another might recalculate the work or duration of the task.
-Manual mode is using the duration value, resource availability and units to calculate assignments.
+Manual mode uses the duration value, resource availability and units to calculate assignments.

 When assigning work to Effort-driven tasks, the first assignment will establish the amount of work for the task.
-Other resources added after the first assignment will divide the work of the task over the resources.
+Other resources added after the first assignment will distribute the work of the task across the resources.